vscosta/yap/docs/clpqr.md

 ~~~~~

 @defgroup CLPR_Unification Use of unification
-@ingroup CLPQR
+@ingroup clpr
 @{

 Instead of using the `{}/1` predicate, you can also use the standard